 Above all, read any brochures that you are given or written instruction that you are to follow very carefully prior to treatment.
 Request an appointment with your dentist for the purpose of asking any question that you have come up with such as what sedative you or your child will be given and in what quantities.
 Ask your dentist what training he has in administering these drugs and what would he do in an emergency if something unexpected goes wrong.
 Ask how long after the treatment will you or your child be required to stay in the office and insist that you are given ample water to drink.

 Thousands of people are killed by dental malpractice every year.
-If you or a loved one has been injured or killed by the negligence of a dentist, the staff or their anesthetic contractor, give our law offices a call.
-We are experienced and knowledgeable dental malpractice attorneys and are waiting to speak with you free of charge.
+If you or a loved one has been injured or killed by the negligence of a dentist, the staff or their anesthetic contractor, give the Reyes Browne Reilley law offices a call.
+We are experienced and knowledgeable Dallas personal injury attorneys and are waiting to speak with you free of charge.

 Article Credit: Original Dallas Morning News Deadly Denistry Series